-A Living Wage is a short film that showcases the real-world stories of farmers and farm advocates — an exploration of how farmers can earn a living wage.
+Living Wage is a short film that showcases the real-world stories of farmers and farm advocates — an exploration of how farmers can earn a living wage.
 Interviewees range from new and beginning to experienced organic farmers, agricultural economists, restaurateurs, and food system advocates.
 NCAP has been a leader in the Pacific Northwest for organic farming education and efforts to support the growing organic industry since 1977.
+For more resources for farm workers, click here.

 "If it's going to be sustainable, it has to be profitable." - Kent Fleming